 The Feast of Tabernacles is a type of the soon-coming Millennium, when Christ will set up His government on the earth.
 Real peace and prosperity will be the norm.
 And everyone will have access to the knowledge of God!

 Have you ever considered what it will be like right after Christ returns?
 What will you do, as a king, to help and govern the people placed under you?
-Believe it or not, you are already developing those skills!

 There are many 'gospels' in the world but only one true gospel—the message that Christ brought about the good news of His coming Kingdom!
-It is the ONLY gospel that will bring us salvation.
-We need to hear it!